It turns out that sourdough focaccia is my new favourite go-to bread to make!

-Why do you want the Vitamin C in the dough?
+Why do you want Vitamin C in the dough?
 The dough is more elastic.
-The dough can handle higher hydration level - (The higher level, the less compact that the crumb is).
+The dough can handle higher hydration level - (The higher level, the less compact the crumb is).
 The volume of the loaf is better.
-These three reasons above are examples of why is a good behavior to use it when you are handling wholemeal loaves.
+These three reasons above are examples of why it can be good to use it when you are handling wholemeal loaves.

 Added by: Julio Hevia